 The best type to use is a dedicated rubber bulb blower (with no brush) and a reasonably sized bulb.
 The type with a non-return valve generally is better.
 Remember, that these can contaminate the sensor with debris from inside the bulb.
 So, always squeeze the bulb several times in a safe direction, before using it on the sensor, to ensure any debris has been expelled.
 Keep the blower, inside a zip-lock polythene bag when not in use, so that it can’t suck up any debris from the bottom of your camera bag.

 Hold the camera upside down so the LCD screen is facing the ceiling; use the manual air blower to blow air into the camera onto the sensor.
 Be extremely careful NOT to touch the sensor with the tip of the blower.
-Best practice is not to put the tip of the blower inside the camera at all
+The best practice is not to put the tip of the blower inside the camera at all

 This method is free from risk because you don’t touch the sensor surface.
 Check the result with the magnifier, and repeat as necessary.